CodingNomads/articles/why-web-frameworks/why-web-frameworks.md

 - **Provide** templating frameworks
 - **Help** with security, caching, sessions, etc.

+In this post you learned about what web frameworks are and why they are useful for web development.
 In the next post, you will learn about why _Django_ is a great choice for a Python web framework.